 Boiling Lake Facts

-- The most noteworthy fact about the Boiling Lake remains its status as the second-largest hot lake in the world.
-In addition, it itself forms part of the Morne Trois Pitons National Park, which is a World Heritage Site.
+- That’s because the wonder of Nature ranks as the second-largest hot lake in the world.
+Due in part to that fact, the site currently enjoys a certain degree of protection.
+It now forms part of the Morne Trois Pitons National Park, presently a World Heritage Site.

 Boiling Lake Physical Description

 The dimensions of the descriptively-named Boiling Lake remain constantly variable.
 This occurs largely due to local conditions.
 Typically mild phreatic eruptions in the region occur periodically.
 Understandably, these dramatically affect the level of the small lake.